AbdulRahmanSilmy/Webcam-rock-paper-scissors/README.md

 - Collect and label images per class.
 - Use train_test_split module to seperate images to train and test files based on predefined ratio.
 - Train Image Classification model using transfer learning with Xception model in google colab.
-- deploy model into with OpenCV
+- Deploy model with webcam using OpenCV
-- create rock-paper-scissor UI with OpenCV
+- Create rock-paper-scissor UI with OpenCV

 ## Gameplay